theo-armour/oldenfit/journal.md

 * create an email group called oldnfit@ta.groups.io
 * invite members to people to join as members
 * send a message every week
-* offer to pay people to read message
+* offer to pay people to read messages
 * Offer a $200 retainer payable via PayPal or Venmo
 * To be recharged whenever requested - suggest after 10 to 20 readings
 * Draft invite message